Konnan: Other media

 Konnan has appeared in the video game WCW Nitro, WCW/nWo Revenge, WCW/nWo Thunder, WCW Mayhem, WCW Backstage Assault, Lucha Libre AAA: Héroes del Ring.

 Konnan had a weekly podcast on MLW Radio which moved to The Jericho Network in July 2016.
 Konnan became the "first new voice" on the podcast network, which was started by Chris Jericho.
 The podcast, Keeping it 100 with Konnan is co-hosted by Glenn Gilberti.
-Konnan also made an appearance at San Diego Comic Con.
+Konnan also made an appearance at San Diego Comic-Con.

+Konnan made an appearance at 2023 WWE Hall of Fame, inducting Rey Mysterio.